Terms & Conditions

 4.1 The amount shown on our Website at the time you make your Booking and that is set out in our Booking Confirmation is the amount you will be charged.

 4.2 When making your Booking you must give details of a current, valid credit or debit card.
 If you are using an American Express card, a PIN number will be required.

 4.3 Where pre-payment has been made for your booking, a refund will be given in respect of any incidentals paid for but not used or taken up at the time you check out of the Hotel.

-5.1 If you wish to cancel or amend your Booking you must do so by sending us an email or by telephoning the Hotel direct and obtain a cancellation reference number
+5.2 If you wish to amend your booking you must do so by sending us an email or by telephoning the hotel direct and obtaining written confirmation of the amended booking details.

 6.1 We shall not be liable beyond any refund of payment made for unused days if we cancel your Booking or prematurely end your occupancy, due to an event outside our reasonable control affecting the Hotel.
 If you cancel your Booking or prematurely vacate due to such an uncontrollable event affecting you rather than the Hotel you will not be entitled to any refund.

 6.2 We may cancel your reservation at any time with immediate effect by giving you written notice (which includes email) if: